p-gonzo/blog/content/posts/DRAFT-bit-twiddling-in-javascript.md

 #### Evaluate `n & 1`, and push the result onto our Array

 The first part of our loop uses the bitwise operator `&` (as distinct from the boolean operator `&&`), to evaluate `n` with `1`.

-The bitwise `&` operator is similar to the boolean `&&` operator in that it will return `1` if and only if both bits are set to `1`, otherwise it will return `0`, what is different about this operator is that it compares each bit in both numbers separately.
+The bitwise `&` operator is similar to the boolean `&&` operator in that it will return `1` if and only if both bits are set to `1`, otherwise it will return `0`, it is different in that it compares each bit in both numbers separately.

 For example, if we use the numbers 5 and 7: